 HANS® is a Transcutaneous (needle-free), Electric Acupoint Stimulator (TEAS).
 It combines the ancient healing technique of acupuncture with modern science and technology.
 Through adhesive skin electrodes placed on acupoints, gentle electrical stimulation at certain frequencies mobilizes the body's own natural healing processes to restore biological balance.

 Treatment Recommendations with HANS

 HANS has been used as a standard TEAS device for numerous research studies.
-In addition to successfully treating pain and addictions, recent clinical trials demonstrated efficacy in treating autism, infertility, insomnia, depression, pseudo myopia and urinary incontinence.
+In addition to successfully treating pain and addictions, recent clinical trials demonstrated efficacy in treating autism, infertility, insomnia, depression, and urinary incontinence.

 HANS can be incorporated into daily life to provide natural therapy known to be safe and sustainable for health maintenance and disease prevention.

 Pain is a major symptom in many medical conditions, significantly interfering with a person's quality of life.
 An acute pain may become intractable and develop into a chronic pain in which pain is no longer considered a symptom but an illness by itself.
 Repeated use of narcotic often leads to the development of drug addiction which is a complex and protracted health problem.

 HANS treatment helps to fight pain and addiction by inducing the production and release of the body's own painkillers such as endorphins.

 To treat pain, place one pair of electrodes on the area with pain (the "Ah Shi" point, meaning "Ouch"), and the other pair on selected acupoints.
 For different pain disorders or drug addiction, specific acupoints, frequencies, intensities, and treatment intervals are recommended.